-Unresectable well-differentiated NETs of all sites are often treated with liver-directed therapy (e.g., ablation, bland embolization, chemotherapy, or radioembolization), SSAs, or everolimus (23,24).
-Sunitinib is reserved for patients with advanced pancreatic NETs; temozolomide- or streptozocin-based chemotherapy is also typically reserved for this population (23).
-Poorly differentiated NECs (e.g., large and small cell subtypes) are typically treated with first-line platinum-based chemotherapy or with salvage therapy consisting of several other chemotherapy regimens (i.e., selected from the small cell lung carcinoma armamentarium and/or regimens commonly used for colorectal cancer if arising in the GI tract).
-An important consideration is that, although data from a randomized trial recently confirmed the value of peptide receptor radionuclide therapy (PRRT) in well-differentiated NETs arising in the midgut, the use of SSTR-PET is less clear in high-grade NECs.
+differentiated NECs (e.g., large cell and small cell subtypes) are typically treated with first-line platinum-based chemotherapy or with salvage therapy consisting of several other chemotherapy regimens (i.e., selected from the small cell lung carcinoma armamentarium or regimens commonly used for colorectal cancer if arising in the gastrointestinal tract).
+An important consideration is that, although data from a randomized trial recently confirmed the value of peptide receptor radionuclide therapy (PRRT) in well-differentiated NETs arising in the midgut, the use of SSTR PET is less clear in high-grade NECs.

-The indications and their appropriateness reviewed in this manuscript bundle Grade 1 and Grade 2 NETs into 1 group.
-The exception to this may be well-differentiated Grade 3 NETs, for which optimal treatment is unclear.
-Patients with these tumors may be candidates for PRRT if they have high expression on SSTR-PET; SSTR-PET may therefore be helpful in selecting patients for this therapy.
-Typically, high-grade NECs have lower SSTR expression, as evidenced by less tracer uptake on SSTR-PET, and are better imaged with 18F-FDG-PET (25).
-Furthermore, significant tumor heterogeneity can occur in patients, with the coexistence of both well-differentiated and poorly differentiated tumors; in this case, a combination of 18F-FDG and SSTR-PET can be helpful in characterizing disease (26,27).
+The indications and their appropriateness reviewed in this article bundle grade 1 and grade 2 NETs into one group.
+The exception to this may be well-differentiated grade 3 NETs, for which optimal treatment is unclear.
+Patients with these tumors may be candidates for PRRT if they have high expression on SSTR PET; SSTR PET may therefore be helpful in selecting patients for this therapy.
+Typically, high-grade NECs have lower SSTR expression, as evidenced by less tracer uptake on SSTR PET, and are better imaged with 18F-FDG PET (26).
+Furthermore, significant tumor heterogeneity can occur in patients, with the coexistence of both well-differentiated and poorly differentiated tumors; in this case, a combination of 18F-FDG and SSTR PET can be helpful in characterizing disease (27,28).

-Understanding Stage Migration When Using SSTR-PET
+Understanding Stage Migration When Using SSTR PET

-Several studies indicate that SSTR-PET imaging is superior to SSTR scintigraphy or conventional anatomic imaging (CI: e.g., CT or MRI).
-For example, SSTR-PET can locate the primary tumor site and often demonstrates additional lesions not captured by CI, resulting in better staging that results in clinically relevant changes in management in about one-third of patients (28).
+Several studies indicate that SSTR PET imaging is superior to SSTR scintigraphy or CI (e.g., CT or MRI).
+For example, SSTR PET can locate the primary tumor site and often demonstrates additional lesions not captured by CI, resulting in better staging that results in clinically relevant changes in management in about one third of patients (29).
 However, it is important to recognize that identification of more extensive disease may not always have an impact on clinical management and may increase patient and provider anxiety by demonstrating more disease burden than previously visualized with conventional testing.
-As with any other novel imaging modality, it is important for physicians and patients to realize that direct comparisons between SSTR-PET and other imaging tests are not equivalent, and what appears to be disease progression on the first SSTR-PET study may simply represent more accurate staging, disease progression being confirmed only by comparing like scans over time.
+As with any other novel imaging modality, it is important for physicians and patients to realize that direct comparisons between SSTR PET and other imaging tests are not equivalent, and what appears to be disease progression on the first SSTR PET study may simply represent more accurate staging, disease progression being confirmed only by comparing like scans over time.